 Mangku – Death and Rebirth: Through Mangku we witness someone who has lost everything.
 He went away to die and came back enlightened and re-born.
 He put his fear aside, returned home and started over.
 He shows us through his story what overcoming major trials and tribulations looks like, and what it takes to pick ourselves up, dust ourselves off, and start again.
 He shows us not to look at our failures in fear, but rather as an opportunity to try again.
 How do you manage failure?
 Where/How can you try again after you’ve been defeated?

-The Return – Bliss and Enlightenment: There are two ways in which one can see enlightenment, in the people that become quiet and the people that become very vibrant.
-While in Bali, I reached pure enlightenment by being fully connected with the land, the people and myself.
+The Return – Bliss and Enlightenment: There are two ways to see enlightenment, in the people that become quiet and the people that become very vibrant.
+While in Bali, I reached pure enlightenment by being fully connected with the land, the people, and myself.
 When you truly believe and feel at one with everything – you have reached enlightenment and will continue to be enlightened.

-The Hero’s Journey is the work of comparative mythology created by Joseph Campbell, Author of “The Hero with a Thousand Faces”.
+The Hero’s Journey is the work of comparative mythology created by Joseph Campbell, author of “The Hero with a Thousand Faces.”
 “The Hero’s Journey” is an ancient formula created to show growth and passage.
-The journey requires separation from being comfortable in the known world, in initiation to be brought into a new level of awareness and consciousness.
+The journey requires separation from being comfortable in the known world, an initiation to be brought into a new awareness and consciousness level.
 One returns home transformed after their experiences and reaches bliss and enlightenment.